 In a normal year, millions of people make their way home for Chinese New Year - also known as Spring Festival.
 But with parts of China implementing new travel restrictions and COVID-19 measures, this year’s festivities (beginning 4 February and ending 26 February, with the actual Chinese New Year taking place on 12 February) will look drastically different.

-Here, we delve into recent Booking.com research to reveal the impact of COVID-19 on Chinese traveler behaviors and priorities.
+Here, we delve into recent Booking.com research to reveal the impact of COVID-19 on Chinese traveller behaviours and priorities.

 The pandemic’s impact on travel

-It goes without saying that the pandemic has had a profound impact on traveler behavior.
-For Chinese travelers, the Coronavirus led a resounding 73% of those surveyed to delay booking a vacation.
-Additionally, 64% of respondents canceled or rescheduled an already-booked vacation.
+It goes without saying that the pandemic has had a profound impact on traveller behaviour.
+For Chinese travellers, the Coronavirus led a resounding 73% of those surveyed to delay booking a vacation.
+Additionally, 64% of respondents cancelled or rescheduled an already-booked vacation.

 Future travel plans

 When asked about future travel plans, 17% of Chinese travellers said they already booked their next trip while 44% have travel plans but haven’t booked yet.
 Of those without travel plans, 28% are thinking about their next trip, and only 12% of respondents indicated they don’t plan to travel in the next 12 months.

 Like most of the world, domestic travel is kickstarting China’s recovery.
 Compared to the previous year, 53% of those surveyed are more likely to travel in their own country and 46% are more likely to travel with their own car.
 Additionally, 33% of respondents indicated they have already booked a domestic accommodation to work from.